nigelhorne/App-Test-Generator/README.md

 - Functional or OO mode (via `$new`)
 - Reproducible runs via `$seed` and configurable iterations via `$iterations`

+## EDGE CASE GENERATION

+In addition to purely random fuzz cases, the harness now generates deterministic edge cases for parameters that declare `min`, `max`, `min_len`, or `max_len` in their schema definitions.

+For each constraint, three edge cases are added:

+- Just inside the allowable range

+    This case should succeed, since it lies strictly within the bounds.

+- Exactly on the boundary

+    This case should succeed, since it meets the constraint exactly.

+- Just outside the boundary

+    This case is annotated with `_STATUS =` 'DIES'> in the corpus and should cause the harness to fail validation or croak.

+Supported constraint types:

+- `Num`, `Int`, `number`

+    Uses numeric values one below, equal to, and one above the boundary.

+- `Str`, `string`

+    Uses strings of lengths one below, equal to, and one above the boundary (minimum length = `min_len`, maximum length = `max_len`).

+- `HashRef`, `hashref`

+    Uses hashes with key counts one below, equal to, and one above the boundary (`min` = minimum number of keys, `max` = maximum number of keys).

+These edge cases are inserted automatically, in addition to the random fuzzing inputs, so each run will reliably probe boundary conditions without relying solely on randomness.

 # CONFIGURATION

 The configuration file is a Perl file that should set variables with `our`.